marcushash/marcushash/README.md

 I'm Thejal M, also known as `marcushash` on GitHub.
 I’m passionate about cybersecurity and fitness.

-💻 My expertise includes [insert your key skills or technologies related to cybersecurity].
+💻 My expertise includes [Your Key Skills or Technologies related to cybersecurity].

 💪 When I'm not diving into security challenges, you’ll find me at the gym, lifting weights and staying fit.